-Both started walking towards the exit.
-On the way out they had to pass by the control room, where they found both staffers dead.
+Both begun walking towards the exit.
+On the way out they passed the control room, where both staffers were dead.
 Patrick decided to enter the room; once inside he seemed lost to Maggie.
 Maggie bypassed him and went to collect what was hers.
 Patrick didn’t stop her.
-She quickly grabbed her radio and her gear.
+She quickly grabbed her radio and the rest of her gear.
 On the way out she pulled Patrick along.
 He surely didn’t expect her to take him with her.
 In a way, he was grateful that she found some compassion for him.
-The moment they left the building, it collapsed right behind them.
+Moments after escaping from the building, it collapsed right behind them.

 The shooting, screaming and fire seemed to be coming at them from every single direction.
 Luckily, Maggie managed to unlock the protective shield the Ecotopians designed to cover themselves from the unfriendly fire.

 – “Stay right next to me, and we will try to get to Greenwich Park.
-I think I still remember the way.” – she screamed to Patrick.
-She was terrified even though she tried to act all cool.
-She was worried that her kids were somewhere amongst all that fire and there was no way of knowing or finding them.
+I think I still remember the way.” – She screamed to Patrick.
+She tried to act brave even though she was terrified for her kids lost somewhere amongst all that fire.

-– “It’s up the hill.” – Patrick replied while taking the first left that was a shortcut to the park.
-After what seemed like forever they managed to get to what it used to be the Greenwich Park; before the revolution made it look wild, disorderly, and dark; the whole place had a terrifying feel to it.
+– “It’s up the hill.” – Patrick replied while taking the first left, which he hoped was the shortcut to the park.
+After what seemed like forever they managed to get to what it used to be Greenwich Park; before the revolution made it look wild, disorderly, and dark; the whole place had a terrifying feel to it.

-The Above made all green areas illegal, and the general public wasn’t allowed to walk or use the parks.
-The Corporate Government always used clever and manipulative propaganda to make citizens afraid and always obedient.
-The public believed that parks were places for the homeless and the gangs of rebels.
-However, to Patrick parks always felt empty, abandoned and a sad reminder of the past long gone.
+The Above made all green areas illegal, and the general public wasn’t even allowed to walk or use the remains of the parks.
+The Corporate Government always used clever and manipulative propaganda to make citizens afraid and obedient.
+The parks were occupied by the homeless and the rebels.
+To Patrick Greenwich Park was a sad reminder of the past long gone.

-When they finally managed to reach the top of the hill, with the remains of the old Royal Observatory, Patrick stopped to look towards the river.
+When they finally reached the top of the hill, where the remains of the old Royal Observatory, still stood Patrick stopped to look towards the river.
 The whole north of the river was on fire.
 Maggie looked at him and as much as she wanted to give him time they had none.

-He followed her without even knowing why.
-Soon enough Maggie found her ship moored in what it used to be the flower garden before the revolution destroyed everything that was beautiful about this place.
+He followed her.
+Luckily soon enough Maggie got to her ship moored in what used to be the flower garden before the revolution destroyed everything that was beautiful about this place.
 Patrick remembered this place well.
-They had a picnic here once, and he even planned to propose in that very spot.
-But now the darkness covered what once used to be a beautiful little oasis in the middle of a lively prosperous city.
+They had a picnic here once, and he even planned to propose in that very same spot.
+But now the darkness covered what once used to be a beautiful.

-– “Here we are” – said Maggie making her way towards her ship.
+– “Here we are” – Said Maggie.
 Every single piece of the Ecotopian equipment could operate only after a voice or a fingerprint activation.
 The ships and cars were no different.

-– “Let’s get going before…” – started Maggie, while getting inside what looked like a small capsule.
+– “Let’s get going before…” – Maggie started saying but her words disappear, inside what looked like a small capsule.

-Maggie stopped and looked at Patrick, maybe deep down he still remembered who he truly was.
+Maggie peeped her head through the little door.
+Maybe deep down Patrick still remembered who he truly was.